 Insurance coverage in disaster areas can be tricky.
 Standard homeowners insurance generally covers the structure of the home, your belongings, additional living expenses, and liability.

 Damage from disasters such as fire, lightning, tornadoes, hurricane, and hail may be covered.
 You likely need additional protection against earthquakes and floods (landslides, mudslides, sinkholes, and the like too).

-Some private insurers offer flood insurance, or you can purchase from the National Flood Insurance Program.
+Some private insurers offer flood insurance, or you can purchase it from the National Flood Insurance Program.
 NFIP has done its risk assessments area by area, considering factors such as coastal rainfall and hurricane surges.